marcelgoh/marcelgoh.github.io/travel/index.md

-(This is an SVG I stole from Wikipedia and edited; if you are an SVG guru and know how to highlight {France, Morocco, Russia} without highlighting {French Guiana, Western Sahara, Crimea} respectively, please email me.)
+(This is an SVG I stole from Wikipedia and edited; if you are an SVG guru and know how to highlight {France, Morocco, Russia} without highlighting {French Guiana, Western Sahara, Crimea}, please email me.)

 Closer to home, I've been to the six non-Maritime provinces, as well as Yukon and the Northwest Territories.